Isaac Haxton: Poker career

-As of January 2023, Haxton has cashed for more than $31,500,000 in live poker tournaments.
+As of May 2024, Haxton has cashed for more than $48,000,000 in live poker tournaments.

+World Series of Poker bracelets

 Online poker

 Haxton is considered one of the top online cash game specialists and plays under the aliases, Ike Haxton, luvtheWNBA, and philivey2694 where he has earned over $2,000,000.
-Although successful in tournament play, he prefers online cash games and considers them to be his specialty.
+Although successful in tournament play, he prefers online cash games and considers it to be his specialty.